 Before you begin, you should know that the drug used to treat FIP, GS-441524, is non-regulated and non-FDA approved.
 Because of the overwhelming success of this drug in the treatment of FIP, ZenByCat has chosen to provide information to cat owners, so they can make educated decisions about their cat’s health.
 If you have any reservations about using GS-441524, please click here to read information from the FIP researcher, Dr. Niels Pedersen.
 We do not prescribe or supply GS-441524 and cannot guarantee any outcomes.

-Check out the website FIPWarriors.com to get access to information, support, and treatment.
+Please join the private Facebook page FIP Warriors 5.0 to get access to information, support, and treatment.
 You are not alone.
 Many, many cat owners around the world have faced an FIP diagnosis.
 Thanks to research by Dr. Niels Pedersen and his team, many cases of FIP have been cured by a medicine called GS-441524.

-Follow instructions on the FIP Warriors site and give them information about your cat When you make your first post, a moderator will respond to you and ask you for some information about your cat.
-This information will help your administrator make recommendations about treatment for your cat.
-If possible, include a video of your cat walking and a picture of their eyes.
+Follow instructions on the FIP Warriors site and give them information about your cat When you make your first post, a moderator will respond to you privately and help you find current treatment options.

 At this point in the process, you will be contacted by an FIP Warrior Admin.
 These wonderful people volunteer their time to help people like you through the treatment process.

 Arrange for a few emergency doses of GS-441524 and begin treatment ASAP.
 You may have a million questions about treatment.
 You may not be sure how much it will cost to treat your cat or whether you can possibly afford it.
 You may not know whether you want to do pills or injections.
 You may not have known this was even a choice.
 However, the sooner you start treatment with GS-441524, the better chance your cat has of surviving FIP.